Home » Blog » 3 Important Lessons on Finding Balance in Life

 On a daily level, life might look chaotic and messy—but when you step back and reflect on the big picture, you might find the balance you’re searching for is already there.
 You just need to be a little kinder to yourself.

-Lesson #2: Realise Balance is a State of Mind
+Lesson #2: Realise That Balance is a State of Mind

-A lot of people think that balance is about finding a way of “doing it all” and they approach life like it’s a giant jigsaw puzzle.
-If you just keep fiddling with the pieces, you’ll eventually find the right combination of productivity hacks and time management tips, and everything will fall into place.
+A lot of people think balance is about finding a way to “do it all.”
+They treat life like a giant jigsaw puzzle — if you just keep fiddling with the pieces, you’ll eventually find the right combination of productivity hacks, and then everything will fall into place.

 But life doesn’t work that way.

 We all have limited time, money and energy and at the end of the day, there is only so much you can do.
-No productivity hack is going to save you if you’re trying to do more than you’re physically capable of doing.
+No hack or trick will save you if you’re trying to do more than you’re physically capable of doing.
 That’s the hard truth.

 Balance is what happens when you accept this reality.